-For eligible employees, vesting upon a change of control contains a double trigger provision.
-For all other RSR holders, upon a change of control, all their outstanding RSRs will immediately vest, and the common shares underlying the RSRs will be immediately issuable by the Corporation.
+Provisions under the Restricted Share Plan for vesting of RSRs upon a change of control (as such term is defined in the Restricted Share Plan) contain a double trigger requirement.
+In the event of a change of control, (a) if a Participant is an eligible employee and, within 12 months of the change of control is terminated without just cause or terminates the employment relationship for good reason, all RSRs held by such Participant will immediately vest, and (b) if a Participant ceases to be an eligible employee upon a change of control, all their outstanding RSRs will immediately vest, and the common shares underlying the RSRs will be immediately issuable by the Corporation.

 In the event any Restricted Period expires or a Deferred Payment Date occurs during a self-imposed blackout period, such Restricted Period or Deferred Payment Date will be automatically extended for 48 hours after such blackout period has expired.